 Sisabelo Saka School for Blind Children focuses on helping poor and vulnerable blind children in Lusaka, Zambia.
 The only school for the blind in Lusaka, the Sisabelo Saka School for Blind Children provides a local, affordable schooling option for parents.
 In a region where many children must be sent away to boarding school, or even worse – miss out on education all together, the Sisabelo Saka School for Blind Children provides an environment where primary school students with visual impairment can flourish in their own local community.

-For hundreds of years the Batwa people lived as hunters and gatherers amongst the Mountain Gorillas that inhabit the Bwindi Impenetrable Forest of southwestern Uganda.
-To protect about 450 endangered Gorillas, roughly 10,000 indigenous Batwa were evicted.
-Now conservation refugees living on the edges of the forest they are considered amongst the poorest humans on the planet.
-This project is dedicated to helping Batwa communities in the Kasuvo area develop on their own lands and integrate into society.
+This project is helping Batwa Pygmy communities develop their own lands and integrate into society.
+For hundreds of years the Batwa people lived as hunters and gatherers amongst the mountain gorillas that inhabit the Bwindi Impenetrable Forest of southwestern Uganda.
+To protect about 450 endangered gorillas, over 10,000 indigenous Batwa were evicted from lands they had occupied for centuries and the only way of life they knew.
+Now conservation refugees living on the edges of the forest, they are considered amongst the poorest humans on earth.

 Nomads is focused on helping migrant workers in the 10-40 window.
 An estimated 20 million migrant workers from some of the poorest countries on earth live apart from their families in labor camps around the Middle East region.
 Nomads is a ministry that equips impoverished workers, bringing hope to those suffering from addiction, mental illness, depression and anxiety.
 Networking within the community to meet the physical and spiritual needs of migrant workers, Nomads is a ministry that stands with the oppressed.